Secure Sandbox

 Sprites (Fly.io) Yes Yes Yes Yes Yes full

-* FUSE unavailable
+* FUSE availability

 Adapters#